aridoza/foundational-java/Concurrency/concurrency1.md

 ### Bringing It Back to Java

-For our purposes, let's keep in mind that if you're holding a lock on an object and trying to grab a lock on a different object, you're setting up a potential deadlock.
-This can happen if you call a synchronized method on object 1 and that method calls another synchronized method on object 2.
-If, at the same time, another thread is in another synchronized method on object 2 and tries to enter a method that's synchronized on object 1, a deadlock will occur.
+For our purposes, let's keep in mind that, if you're holding a lock on an object and trying to grab a lock on a different object, you're setting up a potential deadlock.
+This can happen if you call a synchronized method on Object 1 and that method calls another synchronized method on Object 2.
+If, at the same time, another thread is in another synchronized method on Object 2 and tries to enter a method that's synchronized on Object 1, a deadlock will occur.
 This is also known as a "deadly embrace."

 ![](resources/deadly-embrace.png)

-Perhaps setting a random time-out would alleviate the situation, but you can't set a time-out on a synchronized block.
-There are higher-level Java locks, such as `ReentrantLock`, that will forfeit the lock after a specified (possibly random) time-out.
+Perhaps setting a random timeout would alleviate the situation, but you can't set a timeout on a synchronized block.
+There are higher-level Java locks, such as `ReentrantLock`, that will forfeit the lock after a specified (possibly random) timeout.
 It's a deep and interesting problem, and I encourage you to learn more about it on your own.

  ---